solo-io/workshops/gloo-portal/README.md

 kubectl apply -f env.yaml
 ```

-Check the admin UI out:
+Check the admin UI out; navigate to the Environment and drill down to the v3 of the **Petstore Product**:

 ![Environment with v3 gRPC](images/env-with-v3-grpc.png)